4 Min Read

 An online divorce means much of the divorce process happens digitally.
 However, the entire divorce process does not occur online.

-Like a DIY divorce, you have some requirements for an online divorce.
-First, you must have an uncontested divorce, meaning you aren’t accusing your spouse of cheating, abandonment, or a “no-fault” divorce.
+Like a DIY divorce, there are some requirements for an online divorce.
+First, you must have an uncontested divorce, meaning you aren’t accusing your spouse of cheating or abandonment.

 If you meet these criteria, there are benefits to online divorce: